 After you lodge a consumer/trader claim, the Court will give a copy of it to the party against which you are claiming and to every other party to your case.

+13A.
+If someone has made a consumer/trader claim against you

+If someone has made a consumer/trader claim against you and you want to make —

+(a) a counterclaim against that person; or

+(b) a third party claim against another person,

+you must lodge it in the approved form within 14 days after you have received a copy of the claim made against you.

+[Rule 13A inserted in Gazette 3 Jun 2008 p.
+2141.]

 13. Registrar to list case for listing conference

-A Registrar must, as soon as possible after you have lodged your consumer/trader claim, list your case for a listing conference and write the date of that conference on the copy of the claim.
+(1) A Registrar must, as soon as possible after a consumer/trader claim is made and the time for making any related counterclaim or third party claim has passed, list the case for a listing conference.

+(2) The Registrar must notify you and the other parties in writing of the listing conference.

-[Rule 13 amended in Gazette 10 Jun 2005 p.
-2566.]
+[Rule 13 inserted in Gazette 3 Jun 2008 p.
+2141.]

 14. Listing conference